Cirm423/Pipelines/Chipseq/Readme.md

 # Starting

-This readme provides instructions on how to run the snakemake RNA-seq pipeline on a cluster.
+This readme provides instructions on how to run the snakemake ChIP-seq pipeline on a cluster.

 To begin you will need to grab a copy of the pipeline from the shared folder in the cluster:
 > hpc2:\